exasol/exasol-driver-lua/doc/design.md

 ## Included Third-Party Lua Modules

 We include the source code of some third party Lua modules in this repository.
+This section explains the rationale.

 ### [luws.lua](../src/luasql/exasol/luws.lua)